Leading from the dojo

 The dojo environment as well as the office embodies the idea of fellowship and community, where its members are part of a vision or something larger than themselves.
 Young students or inexperienced employees require phases of introduction to a specialized culture.
 Wise leaders and the sensei (the teacher of martial arts) look for opportunities for new students to train with higher ranked belts, where the responsibilities of leadership are made clear.

-Training in the dojo with her three boys is Kelly’s way of not only disciplining the body, but also cultivating strength and agility; maintaining balance; and focusing the mind.
+Training in the dojo with her three sons is Kelly’s way of not only disciplining the body, but also cultivating strength and agility; maintaining balance; and focusing the mind.
 Ever wonder where Kelly gets her intensity?
 It all started in the dojo.

 Let’s send Kelly good wishes as she prepares to take her next black belt test next fall!